cubenix/nDock/docs/README.md

-# WatchDock
+# DockerDoodle

-WatchDock is an open-source project built around the idea of managing **Docker containers** running on **individual** hosts.
+DockerDoodle is an open-source project built around the idea of managing **Docker containers** running on **individual** hosts.

 ## Features
-Below is a list of features in WatchDock upcoming releases:
+Below is a list of features in DockerDoodle upcoming releases:
 ### v0.1.0

 - [x] Get the number of containers running on a host